int

 It should be noted that you can make two kinds of bonus bets.
 Pairs and suited pocket cards are paid for one of them.
 The second bet provides payouts for poker hands in the first five cards dealt by the croupier.

-This is a very unusual kind of poker.
-Its main feature is the fact that the dealer plays two hands simultaneously.
-If the customer wants to win, he or she should beat both these hands.
-The player has the opportunity to give his or her cards to the dealer in order to compensate for this unprofitable rule.
+Triple Pocket Hold'em is a very unusual kind of poker.
+Its main feature is that the dealer plays two hands simultaneously.
+If the customer wants to win, he or she must beat both hands.
+The player can compensate for this unprofitable rule by giving his or her cards to the dealer.
 In other words, he or she can use the pocket cards or make the dealer play them.

 Casino Hold'em Poker

 There is no betting round in this game.
-There is no need to make side bids to confirm the intention to keep participating in the round.
-Payouts are calculated in accordance with the multipliers from 1:1 to 50:1, depending on your hand.
+There is no need to make side bets to confirm the intention to keep participating in the round.
+Payouts are calculated per the multipliers from 1:1 to 50:1, depending on your hand.

-As the name of this model implies, you can play one or several hands.
+As the title of Multi-hand Hold'em High implies, you can play one or several hands.
 You should make decisions on each box separately, and the dealer reveals cards one by one.

 Casino Hold'em Poker